cfa average salary in india

 Equity Dealer/Trader – HNI Private Client4-9 Years5-10 Lacs PA

-CFA Level 3 Salary in India
+Average Salary of CFA Level 2 in India

 Salary after CFA level 3 should be expected at a rate above ₹12 lakhs, and most can be expected to take home salaries above ₹15 lakhs per annum as they gain the position of senior professionals.
 Their complete knowledge of portfolio management and wealth planning puts them at a premium in the cutting-edge financial firm market.